SystemsApproach/security/systems.rst

 Finally, SSH has proven so useful as a system for securing remote login, it has been extended to also support other applications, such as sending and receiving email.
-The idea is to run these applications over a secure “SSH tunnel.”
+The idea is to run the applications over a secure “SSH tunnel.”
 This capability is called *port forwarding*, and it uses the SSH-CONN protocol.
 The idea is illustrated in :numref:`Figure
 %s <fig-ssh-tunnel>`, where we see a client on host A indirectly